The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: Final Remarks

 \section{Final Remarks}

 Standard QM is grounded not only in an inconsistent definition of purity but also in an inconsistent extension of the notion of mixture derived from the (basis-independent) geometrical definition of pure state (i.e., as a geometrical abstract mixture) but interpreted in terms the (basis-dependent) operational definition of purity (i.e., as ignorance wrt certainty).
-Not only the notion of pure state is implied by contradictory definitions within the orthodox literature, also the notion of mixture remains both formally and conceptually inconsistent.
+As we have stressed these definitions can be found within the orthodox quantum physical literature and are completely independent of the interpretational debate that populates philosophical journals.
+Not only the notion of pure state is implied by contradictory definitions confused within the literature (section 5), also the notion of mixture remains both formally and conceptually inconsistent (section 6).
 While the operational definition of purity relates to the certain prediction of outcomes through the reference to a (preferred) {\it maximal basis}, the geometrical definition of purity rests on a purely abstract understanding of vectors devoid of any reference to bases and ---consequently--- detached from empirical content.
 As we have seen, the extension of pure states to density operators through the convex geometrical approach provides an abstract basis-independent definition of mixture which, in turn, is also related to the dual (inconsistent) definition of purity.
 Mixtures are understood as convex sums of trace-invariant abstract pure states, and also, as involving ignorance about the certainty implied by operational pure states.
-If we are willing to restore a rational analysis and debate about QM, the widespread distinction between pure and mixed states in the foundational and philosophical fields needs to be immediately abandoned and understood for what it is, a deep mistake of the past which has led both quantum physics and philosophy of QM into an enormous amount of pseudo-problems.
+If we are willing to restore a rational analysis and debate about QM, the widespread distinction between pure and mixed states in the foundational and philosophical fields needs to be immediately abandoned and understood for what it is, a deep mistake of the past which has led both quantum physics and philosophy of QM into futile debates about pseudo-problems.

 In Heisenberg's formulation where the original valuation of matrices is linked to (non-binary) intensive values there is no distinction between pure and mixed states.
 All matrices in each and every basis provide a meaningful operational content related to a state of affairs.
 To fix ideas, let us provide an example in dimension 4.
 In this case, we can understand each and every point within the 4-simplex as referring to a particular laboratory.
 All these points, representing laboratories, are essentially equivalent from a physical perspective.